yamariva2000/AB_Spanish_Localization/Analysis.md

 ##Automated Algorithm.

 In doing an A/B test, the one input that we can control is the diversion of users to the A or B site.
 We need to make sure that there is a balance between the numbers chosen for A or B over all customer segments.
-The list below shows the feature importances in descending order.
-This was created using a random forest classifier on the conversions.
+The list below shows the feature importances in descending order created by a random forest classifier.
+We choose to segment on the features that are most predictive of the classification.

 >country_Argentina,
 browser_language_ES,